oliviergimenez/statistics-for-ecologists-Master-courses/README.md

 ### To-do list

-* déroulé : tout le cours sur 3 * 3h, le dernier cours de 3h consacré au TP bayésien
-* ajouter les practicals
-* faire des "your turn" comme dans le cours bayesian, pour mettre un peu de rythme
-* pause de 5 minutes toutes les 45 ou 60 minutes
-* intégrer les trucs sympas de mon cours de bayésien dans mon cours
-* dans la partie modèles mixtes, mettre les figures avant les équations (?)
-* faire un énoncé de TP pour le bayésien
-* expliquer comment on estime les effets aléatoires à partir de mu et sigma
-* back-transfo sur logit dans partie MCMC
-* rajouter references sympas auxquelles je pense en plus des bouquins pour chaque partie
-* terminologie sur distributions continue et discrete, expliquer clairement ce qui est dans les graphes de densites
-* supprimer practical sur GAMs
-* Rajouter :
-  - rappel sur modèle linéaire?
-  - réfs sur GLMM (o’hara et bolker)
-  - structure compo variance (AR1, spatial, Zuur 2009)
-  - garder régression sur comp pales?
-  - tester compo variance significative?
-  - LMM in jags?
-  - renvoi sur des vidéos, cf boulet team, Raasmus (http://sumsar.net/), McElreath (https://www.youtube.com/playlist?list=PLDcUM9US4XdMdZOhJWJJD4mDBMnbTWw_z), Liste 200 podcasts (http://rafalab.github.io/pages/harvardx.html)
+* Besides books, add a few relevant papers and pointers to videos
+    - On GLMs, O'Hara's paper <https://doi.org/10.5735/086.046.0205>
+    - On GLMMs, Bolker's TREE paper <https://doi.org/10.1016/j.tree.2008.10.008> and FAQ <https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html>
+    - On Bayesian analyses, McElreath lectures and videos <https://github.com/rmcelreath/statrethinking_winter2019>
-  - more ecological examples, and maybe use just one or two examples throughout
+* Include more ecological examples, and maybe use just one or two examples throughout
-  - example mixing continuous & discrete predictors
+* Consider an example mixing continuous and discrete explanatory variables
-  - how to report results, how to make nice figures? intro to tidy universe
-  - example on post-hoc test for mixed models
-  - how to present the results of your data analyses in a paper.
-My advice was to have a look to recent papers in the journal you’re targeting.
-You might also want to check our Zuur’s books I mentioned during my lecture, the authors give nice advice/examples about how to do so.
-Last, there’s this old but good paper by Anderson and colleagues that you might want to read - http://bit.ly/2v9dAI8.
+* Illustrate how to report results (i) have a look to recent papers in the journal you’re targeting, ii) check out Zuur's books, read <http://bit.ly/2v9dAI8>)
+* Introduce the tidyverse.
+Or refer to some material I wrote <https://github.com/oliviergimenez/intro_tidyverse>